KoredeAkande/african-airlines-sentiment-analysis/README.md

 In this project, I attempt to address this gap by analyzing reviews of major African airlines in order to evaluate passengers' experiences.
 I also conduct an aspect-based sentiment analysis leveraging Aspect-Based Sentiment Analysis by Scala Consultants.

+The published Medium article can be accessed [here](https://medium.com/@koredeakande001/aspect-based-sentiment-analysis-of-african-airlines-ad6317c48973).
+For a discussion of results see `Key Findings` section below

 Project Organization
 ------------